-On May 20, 2021, ICIT will be hosting a panel of experts to discuss two foundational components to modern software development and deployment – APIs and Infrastructure as Code (IaC) – respective security concerns with each, and best practices for implementing them in a secure manner.
+On May 20, 2021, ICIT hosted a panel of experts to discuss two foundational components to modern software development and deployment – APIs and Infrastructure as Code (IaC) – respective security concerns with each, and best practices for implementing them in a secure manner.

 - Nicolas M. Chaillan – Chief Software Officer and Co-Lead for the DoD Enterprise DevSecOps Initiative, U.S. Air Force